 Patients of Orange County CyberKnife and Radiation Oncology Center often inquire about a similar cancer treatment called Gamma Knife.
-These two different technologies offer patients alternatives to surgery by using direct radiation treatments to shrink tumors and kill cancer.
+These two technologies offer patients alternatives to surgery by using direct radiation treatments to shrink tumors and kill cancer.
 They also both serve as effective treatments that offer sub-millimeter accuracy, and neither require an overnight hospital stay.
-However, there are some significant benefits of CyberKnife over Gamma Knife, as seen in the chart below.
+However, there are some significant benefits of CyberKnife over Gamma Knife.

 |Does it treat tumors on all parts of your body with the same System?||Gamma Knife is primarily used to treat tumors of the brain or head, with the newer Gamma Knife treating some upper cervical spine tumors as well.